ALANVF/Star-lang-specification/syntax/literals.md

 A literal on the left-hand side of a pair does not become a string, so keep that in mind.

-Hashes are completely mutable.
+Dicts are completely mutable.

-Hashes are currently planned to be ordered (as opposed to being unordered).
+Dicts are ordered by default (as opposed to being unordered).

 Basic lookup looks like `#("a" => 1, "b" => 2, "c" => 3)[at: "b"]` (which results in `3`).

-A hash's type looks like `Hash[K, V]` where `K` is the type of every key and `V` is the type of every value.
+A dict's type looks like `Dict[K, V]` where `K` is the type of every key and `V` is the type of every value.

-The type of an empty hash without any sort of type indication is TBD.
+The type of an empty dict without any sort of type indication is TBD.

 ### Tuple
 A tuple literal: